-Bowdlerise: When it airs on certain local channels... it got some decent cuts.
+Bowdlerise: Whenever it airs on ABC once a year, it got some weird cuts...

-When aired on ABC, the NBC logo is removed on the Times Square Jumbotron and the MSNBC logo is missing.
+The NBC logo is removed on the Times Square Jumbotron, and the MSNBC logo is missing.

-The part when Gru's Mom shows the girls Gru's baby photo is cut on ABC, while they're not allow to show it, due to adult content, they showed Gru's sunday best photo instead.
+The part when Gru's mom shows the girls Gru's baby photo, they showed Gru's sunday best photo instead.

-Some channels shortened the end credits (meaning they remove the scenes when the Minions come on screen and attempt to stretch themselves off the screen) but mostly, it's left uncut including the movie.
+The end credits are shortened (meaning they remove the scenes when the Minions attempt to stretch themselves off the screen).

 Breakout Character: The minions have starred in several of their own shorts and are even getting their own feature film.